-When you connect to wi-fi at your luxury hotel in China, you never know what sort of internet speed and access you will get.
-You will most probably want to find a hotel that allows guests to circumvent the Great Firewall of China, which is a sophisticated system that denies online users access to blocked content such as foreign news portals and social media platforms like Facebook and Twitter.
-In this article, we attempt to help you choose a luxury hotel with decent internet access, for your next stay in China.
+When you connect to Wi-Fi at your luxury hotel in China, you never know what sort of internet speed and access you will get.
+You will most probably want to find a hotel that allows guests to circumvent the Great Firewall of China, a sophisticated system that denies online users access to blocked content such as foreign news portals and social media platforms like Facebook and Twitter.
+In this article, we attempt to help you choose a luxury hotel with decent internet access for your next stay in China.

 Why Pick A Hotel With Unrestricted Internet Access?

 The Great Firewall of China will stop you from accessing some of the sites that you usually visit outside China for work or leisure, such as Facebook, Twitter, and the New York Times.
 If you want to catch up on news with your friends or connect to your work or business, you might just find that the blasted firewall stops you.
 In fact, if you rely on complete internet access for business-critical information when you are traveling, having extremely restricted internet access can be a disaster.

 In a survey by the American Chamber of Commerce in China, nearly 80% of the 500 American companies operating in China said that the country’s web filters had a negative impact on their business.
 It is therefore imperative that you choose a hotel which enables reasonable internet access to the rest of the world.

 How Can Some Hotels Offer Better Internet Access Than Others?

 They use VPNs.
 While China routinely blocks sensitive content online, such as searches for the 1989 Tiananmen Square protests.
 These topics are searchable in China using a VPN connection.
 VPNs create a tunnel through the Great Firewall, allowing users to access blocked content outside China’s borders.
 Companies in China routinely use VPNs for their businesses, which Beijing has approved.